wuziqiqiqi/PD/README.md

 CLuster Expansion in Atomic Simulation Environment (CLEASE) is a package that automates the cumbersome setup and construction procedure of cluster expansion (CE).
 It provides a comprehensive list of tools for specifying parameters for CE, generating training structures, fitting effective cluster interaction (ECI) values and running Monte Carlo simulations.
 A detailed description of the package can be found in the [documentation](https://clease.readthedocs.io/) and our [paper](https://doi.org/10.1088/1361-648X/ab1bbc).

+We also have a new GUI under development, [clease-gui](https://clease-gui.readthedocs.io), based on a jupyter notebook.
+Feel free to try it out.

 # Installation
 Install the CLEASE code by executing
 ```